Man in custody after fatal stabbing and assault, Suffolk police commissioner says

 No motive for the stabbings was disclosed.

-Suffolk police said charges against Melina have not been finalized.
+Suffolk police said charges against Andrade-Molina have not been finalized.
 The identities of the victims were not disclosed.

 With James Carbone

-Corrections officer arrest ...
-Tasty new food at Yankee Stadium ...
-Top 100 LI Softball and Baseball players
+Updated 25 minutes ago Grand jury votes to indict President Trump ...
+New food to taste at Yankee Stadium ...
+LI's Top 100 Softball and Baseball players

-Corrections officer arrest ...
-Tasty new food at Yankee Stadium ...
-Top 100 LI Softball and Baseball players
+Updated 25 minutes ago Grand jury votes to indict President Trump ...
+New food to taste at Yankee Stadium ...
+LI's Top 100 Softball and Baseball players